 The final item that can assist in Dense Strength is a bench.
 I finally found one that’s affordable, STRONG, ships fast… AND ARRIVES ALREADY-BUILT — just fold out!
 Click here to go right to it.

 The main piece you need in STANDARDS that you don’t in DENSE STRENGTH is a Back Extension, which is used in reaching both the Single-Leg Back Extension Standard and the Quadratus Lumborum Standard.

 The most bang-for-your-buck brand is probably Valor Fitness, in terms of a Back Extension that I know for a fact is durable and tougher than appears, but still affordable.
 I have used many different brands in my time as a gym owner, and Valor’s is the most bang-for-your-buck.

 To reach the optional Dip/Chin Standards (I haven’t worked my upper body in years, but am shooting for the 50% BW Full-Range Dips and Chins x 6 reps this year), I got the D-Moose Dip/Chin Belt.

 Yours in Solutions, Ben

-To follow my route from ZERO to DENSE STRENGTH to STANDARDS, which has produced 1956 knee success stories and requires ZERO equipment for your first 12 weeks (but you are free to progress at ANY time), check out atgonlinecoaching.com and use code FRESHSTART2021 for my lowest price ever!
+For my route which has produced over 2000 knee success stories and requires ZERO equipment for your first 12 weeks (but you are free to progress at ANY time), check out atgonlinecoaching.com and use code FRESHSTART2021 for my lowest price ever!